-"During the unprecedented times of COVID-19, we remain in close discussions with our clients to ensure that we meet their needs and requirements throughout, while supporting our staff to work safely and remotely as per guidelines provided by the government, to serve clients at maximum capacity and efficiency on all our services.
+"During what has been an unprecedented year, we remained in close discussions with our clients to ensure that we meet their needs and requirements throughout, while supporting our staff to work safely and remotely as per government guidelines.
+I am proud of the way the team has delivered an uninterrupted service to clients with maximum efficiency across all our services.